 Back in college, I pulled an all-nighter, once every two weeks, to lay out the school newspaper.
-The process involved typeset galleys, blue-lined boards, hot wax and Xacto knives.
+The process involved typeset galleys, blue-line boards, hot wax and Xacto knives.
 A few years later I was working at a trade magazine company, doing about the same, but with regular hours.
-One morning, I arrived at the job to discover a brand new Macintosh IIx waiting for me.
+One morning in the late eighties, I arrived at the job to discover a brand new Macintosh IIx waiting for me.
 The revolution had come to my desk.

 A few magazines (and a stint as a freelance illustrator) later, I took a job at a magazine for children’s librarians.
 I didn’t realize it at the time, but School Library Journal is legendary in the library world.
 It’s a highly respected source for reviews of children’s books and has been around since 1954!

 And for four interesting years between 2009 and 2013 I served in the capacity of creative director for our magazine group.
 In this role, I helped steer the magazines through a change of ownership.
 SLJ and Library Journal stayed together while the third magazine in the group, Publishers Weekly, went its own way.
-I was largely responsible for setting up our new art department from the ground up, including: determining hardware and software needs, lining up vendors for pre-press and stock photography; setting up a virtual proofing and scanning station; and ensuring a smooth transition to a new content management system for our editorial production process.
-I also created reception signage and identity materials!
+I was largely responsible for setting up our new art department from the ground up, including determining hardware and software needs, lining up vendors, and ensuring a smooth transition to a new content management system for our editorial production process.
+And, because we were transitioning from large-to-small corporate ownership, I also took care of myriad other graphic details including reception signage and identity materials.

 I enjoy my work, my colleagues, and the profession that we serve.
 And I value SLJ‘s important role as a respected review source for children’s and young adult literature and for our extensive coverage of the extremely talented authors and illustrators of these books.

 I hope you enjoy the samples on my site!
-I enjoyed making them.
+I enjoy making them.